Medicare Frequently Asked Questions (FAQ)

 Is There an Alternative to Original Medicare?

 Yes.
-Medicare Advantage plans (also called Part C) sold by private insurance companies combine Parts A and B. Most plans come with drug coverage and many offer other benefits Original Medicare doesn’t cover, such as routine dental, vision, and hearing exams.
+Medicare Advantage plans (also called Part C) are provided by private insurance companies and combine Parts A and B.

 Does Medicare Cover Everything?